Rebecca Hayden

 Secretary

-Meara is an environmental engineer who lives in Bethlehem.
+Meara is the District Engineer for the Northampton County Conservation District.
 She is a trained Master Watershed Steward, and helps on WCLV projects where an engineer is called for, such as swale rehabilitations and rain gardens.
-She lives in a leaky Victorian house that nevertheless has charm with her fiance and excellent dog.
+She lives in a leaky Victorian house in Bethlehem that nevertheless has charm with her husband and excellent dogs.
 Meara loves to bake complicated things, play clarinet, run, and host boardgame parties.

 Brad Kunsman